robmosys-tum/PapPercComp/README.md

 Simple example:

+1. Change to your ros2 workspace: `cd <ros2_ws>`
-1. Build the project: `colcon build --packages-select fruit_detection`
+2. Build the project: `colcon build --packages-select fruit_detection`
-2. Source the setup: `source install/setup.bash`
+3. Source the setup: `source install/setup.bash`
-3. Launch the nodes: `ros2 launch fruit_detection fruit_detection_launch.py`
+4. Launch the nodes: `ros2 launch fruit_detection fruit_detection_launch.py`
+5. Unzip the example: `unzip src/fruit_detection/example/example.zip -d src/fruit_detection/example`
-4. Play the example bag: `ros2 bag play src/fruit_detection/example/bag.db3`
+6. Play the example bag: `ros2 bag play src/fruit_detection/example/bag.db3`

+Keep in mind that logging doesn't work properly when using `ros2 launch`.
+If you use the the nodes individually make sure to set their parameters!
+Sometimes playing the bag doesn't get registered in the *FruitDetection* node.
+In this case just replay the bag.

 ## Develop